Vintage Black Arabians

 They own you as much as you own them.
-They are incredibly
+They are smart and

-I was told they are nuts.
-That information sat in my head
+I was told they were too high strung.
+That information

 I had the distinct pleasure to meet Shalimaar Shirah, an El

-who was incredibly beautiful, full of personality and
+who was strikingly beautiful, full of personality and

 charisma.
 From the moment